- 1 BEST CHURCHES IN SANTORINI

 Our Santorini church guide takes you to all corners of Santorini island.
 We visit the famous blue domed church that features in many a Santorini sunset photo, and also the other churches with a Santorini caldera view.
 As you explore the various villages in Santorini, there are also beautiful roadside chapels, churches inside medieval castles, and even a whitewashed chapel built into a giant gouge out of the side of a mountain.

-This article isn’t just about the churches of Santorini – it also shows you some of the best places to visit in Santorini, Cycladic architecture and some of the best photo spots in Santorini.
+As well as showing you the best churches of Santorini, this article also shows you some of the best places to visit in Santorini, some wonderful Cycladic architecture and some of the best photo spots in Santorini.

 The Best Churches in Santorini – Our Top 5